 Optimal dust control measures depend upon the characteristics of the road network and its use, and upon meteorological considerations.
 Additionally, dust control measures are continuously evolving with new products becoming available on a regular basis.
-In order to provide the flexibility to change dust control measures while still achieving the desired control efficiency, this document proposes three (3) dust control programs that either achieve a 90% control of PM10 emissions (Dust Control Programs A and B) or 95% control of PM10 emissions (Dust Control Program C).
+In order to provide the flexibility to change dust control measures while still achieving the desired control efficiency, this document proposes four (4) dust control programs that either achieve a 90% control of PM10 emissions (Dust Control Programs A and B) or 95% control of PM10 emissions (Dust Control Programs C and D).
 Dust Control Programs A and B allow the flexibility to alternate from one dust control program to another or use a separate dust control program for an individual roadway system.
-The use of Dust Control Program C is location specific.
+The use of Dust Control Programs C and D are location specific.
 Additional details on the programs are provided in Section 4.0.